libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 * Base16 is the representation of arbitrary binary data by an even number of case-insensitive hexadecimal digits ([@!RFC4648], section 8).

 * "Followed by" in terms of strings denotes their concatenation, with no other characters nor space between them.

+* Backslash is the character called also Reverse Solidus, ASCII code 0x5c.

+* Zero-octet is an octet with all bits set to 0, i.e. ASCII code 0x00.

 # Version-independent Presentation Format {#independent}